Nabeelperson/miniProjectOne/README.md

 ```

 #### Server:
 The backend of our project is a basic JSON API service that is meant to work in hand with the javascript client webapp.

+Access point for backend: ```http://35.185.56.118:8080/```

 **Dependencies:**
 - Python2.7